 One of the biggest challenges my participants face during this time is accepting and dealing with an HIV diagnosis while maintaining a positive attitude towards reentry.
 Using motivational interviewing, I show these participants that no matter how imperfect their choices and lives have been, they are still strong survivors.

 I usually tell them, “You’re here now.
 What are you going to do now to change it?
 You’ve been through everything you’ve been through but you have a chance to start over today.
 How can I help you?”

-In the end, one of the most fulfilling parts of my job comes from seeing that clients have successfully reentered society and have obtained the medical care they need.
-When I see that a client remains connected to medical care, overcomes substance use, and now has a roof over their head, this clearly shows me that I did my job and made a positive impact on a person’s life.
+In the end, one of the most fulfilling parts of my job comes from seeing that participants have successfully reentered society and have obtained the medical care they need.
+When I see that a participant remains connected to medical care, overcomes substance use, and now has a roof over their head, this clearly shows me that I did my job and made a positive impact on a person’s life.

 People who leave the criminal justice system face enough discrimination upon reentry, but those living with HIV and AIDS face an even greater stigma.
 Just as it did for me, Fortune acts as a source of comfort and stability for this population.
 Our arms are open to them no matter their justice-involvement or how many chances they need.
-From medical assistance to social support, we stay true to our mission by always listening and responding to our clients’ needs and being present for them.
+From medical assistance to social support, we stay true to our mission by always listening and responding to our participants’ needs and being present for them.

 *Written by Crystal Lopez, Transitional Specialist, Drop-In Center, The Fortune Society